The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Consumers often prefer online banking for its convenience, including the ability to access account information and make transactions with just a few taps.
-A recent Bankrate survey found that 44 percent of bank customers were using mobile apps to manage their accounts.
+Consumers often prefer online banking for its convenience, including the ability to access account information and make transactions with just a few taps or clicks.
+A study released by Chase in 2023 found that 87 percent of Americans use their banking app at least once a month.
 With increased usage, however, comes a higher risk of cybersecurity problems.

 Cybersecurity expert Paul Benda relays a story about the time that hackers tried to break into his bank account and steal his money.
 “They found out my login, but didn’t know my password,” says the senior vice president of risk and cybersecurity policy at American Bankers Association.